| ||||||||

 The canal itself seems to have been completely covered

 by the western abutment of the dam.
+Without any

 attempt at piping, control, or preserving flow in any